 In September 2017, Malaysia introduced a hotel tax for foreign tourists—a standard 10 RM per room per night flat fee.
 The tax isn’t typically included in advertised room rates, nor is it added on by third-party booking sites.
 Rather, you have to pay the tax directly to the hotel.

 The best alternative things to do on a layover in Kuala Lumpur

 There’s a classic KL itinerary that most tourists on a layover in Kuala Lumpur like to take.
-It typically includes the Petronas Towers, the National Mosque and the Islamic Arts Museum, the old train station, Petaling Street, Central Market, Sri Mahamariamman temple, and maybe even KL Bird Park.
+It typically includes the Petronas Towers, the National Mosque and the Islamic Arts Museum, the old train station, Petaling Street, Central Market, Sri Mahamariamman temple, and maybe even KL Bird Park, with any extra days used for a KL day trip.

 First time in KL?
 Check out my classic itinerary for 24 hours in Kuala Lumpur.